 Pupils on the Pre-IB1 course can study language and literature in German, Spanish, Mandarin, Russian or another language (subject to availability).
 They follow the iGCSE syllabus with a view to taking the examination at the end of the Pre-IB year.

 At IB level, all pupils must study a Group 2 language.
-Italian ab initio is available for students who wish to begin the study of a new language.
+Italian and Japanese ab initio is available for students who wish to begin the study of a new language.
 French, German and Spanish B are all offered and other languages at various levels may also be available on demand.